-No new standards were effective for annual periods beginning on or after January 1, 2024, which had a material impact on the Company's consolidated financial statements.
+The Company adopted the following amendment to IFRS Accounting Standards that are mandatorily effective for accounting periods beginning on or after January 1, 2025.
+Their adoption has not had a material impact on disclosures or amounts reported in these consolidated financial statements.